-- Hardware or system failure requires you to rebuild the server and reinstall PaperCut NG. - A new print server was purchased and PaperCut NG is being moved to a new server. - To import data into an external RDBMS (See Chapter 19, Deployment on an External Database (RDBMS)).
+Hardware or system failure requires you to rebuild the server and reinstall PaperCut NG.

+- A new print server was purchased and PaperCut NG is being moved to a new server. - To import data into an external RDBMS (See Chapter 20, Deployment on an External Database (RDBMS)).

-To restore from a backup:
+To restore from an export file:

-- 1. Locate a previous backup file. - 2.
+- Locate a previous export file. - 2.
 Shutdown the application server (See Section A.6, "Stopping and Starting the Application Server").
 The database cannot be in-use when performing the restore, so the application server needs to be stopped first. - 3.
 Open a command prompt.
+On Windows 7 and Server 2008 systems, this may need to be specifically elevated to run with administrator privileges, even if you are already logged in with an administrator account.
 Change to the server binaries directory.
 On a Windows system the directory location is [app-path]\server\bin\win\. - 4.
 Re-initialize the database back to an empty state by typing the following: